chrisaq/dotfiles/README.md

 # dotfiles README/HOWTO

+There are multiple ways of keeping dotfiles in git.

-I prefer this dotfiles in bare repository approach as it uses standards tools, lets me edit config files in their original place with any editor, and doesn't place symlinks all over my homedir.
+I prefer the bare repository approach as it uses standards tools, lets me edit config files in their original place with any editor, and doesn't place symlinks all over my $HOME.

 Basically all you need is a git alias, or two if you want some files to be specific to machines.